ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 referring to elements of the surface that share below ground resources (water & nutrients).
 Within the ‘soil’ landunit, for example, there are separate columns for crops, and for natural vegetation, as these are assumed to use separate resource pools.
-The CLM(ED) model at present only operates on the naturally vegetated column.
+The FATES model at present only operates on the naturally vegetated column.
 The ‘soil’ column is sub-divided into numerous tiles, that correspond to statistical fractions of the potentially vegetated land area.
 In the CLM 4.5 (and